1980 United States presidential election: Events

 In August, after the Republican National Convention, Ronald Reagan gave a campaign speech at the annual Neshoba County Fair on the outskirts of Philadelphia, Mississippi, where three civil rights workers were murdered in 1964.
 He was the first presidential candidate ever to campaign at the fair.
 Reagan famously announced, "Programs like education and others should be turned back to the states and local communities with the tax sources to fund them.
 I believe in states' rights.
 I believe in people doing as much as they can at the community level and the private level."
 Reagan also stated, "I believe we have distorted the balance of our government today by giving powers that were never intended to be given in the Constitution to that federal establishment."
 He went on to promise to "restore to states and local governments the power that properly belongs to them."
 President Carter criticized Reagan for injecting "hate and racism" by the "rebirth of code words like 'states' rights'".

 Two days later, Reagan appeared at the Urban League convention in New York, where he said, "I am committed to the protection and enforcement of the civil rights of black Americans.
 This commitment is interwoven into every phase of the plans I will propose."
 He then said that he would develop "enterprise zones" to help with urban renewal.

 The media's main criticism of Reagan centered on his gaffes.
 When Carter kicked off his general election campaign in Tuscumbia, Reagan—referring to the Southern U.S. as a whole—claimed that Carter had begun his campaign in the birthplace of the Ku Klux Klan.
 In doing so, Reagan seemed to insinuate that the KKK represented the South, which caused many Southern governors to denounce Reagan's remarks.
 Additionally, Reagan was widely ridiculed by Democrats for saying that trees caused pollution; he later said that he meant only certain types of pollution and his remarks had been misquoted.

 Meanwhile, Carter was burdened by a continued weak economy and the Iran hostage crisis.
 Inflation, high interest rates, and unemployment continued through the course of the campaign, and the ongoing hostage crisis in Iran became, according to David Frum in How We Got Here: The '70s, a symbol of American impotence during the Carter years.
-John Anderson's independent candidacy, aimed at eliciting support from liberals, was also seen as hurting Carter more than Reagan, especially in reliably Democratic states such as Massachusetts and New York.
+John Anderson's independent candidacy, aimed at eliciting support from liberals, especially former supporters of Ted Kennedy, was also seen as hurting Carter more than Reagan, especially in reliably Democratic states such as Massachusetts and New York.